udda/multiload-ng/README.md

 Now run configure script:
 `./configure --prefix=/usr`
-Change prefix as needed (/usr is the default of most distros and it's just OK; if not specified it defaults to /usr/local).
+Change prefix as needed. **/usr** is the prefix of most distros.
+If you do not specify a prefix, configure script tries to infer it from installed programs.
+If this fails, prefix defaults to **/usr/local**.

 ### LxPanel in systems with Multiarch support
 Some Linux distributions (like Debian and its derivatives) have [Multiarch](https://wiki.debian.org/Multiarch) support, means that